 • The contractor is paid the 10% retained and obtain a final lien release.

-• A final title search is also order to confirm that the property is free and clear of mechanics or material liens.
+• A final title search is also ordered to confirm that the property is free and clear of mechanics or material liens.

 • The process is complete.